 Residents in the Wilmer Eye Institute at Johns Hopkins University School of Medicine have the unique experience of working in the residency continuity clinic where they will see and care for their own patients from their very first year in the program.
 This allows residents to learn long-term care.

-In addition, all surgical cases that originate out of these patients are performed by the resident under the supervision of a surgical preceptor.
+In addition, all surgical cases originating from these patients are performed by the resident under the supervision of a surgical preceptor.

-Because of the large volume of patients seen in the Wilmer Eye Institute, residents have the opportunity to see a variety of cases as well as gain extensive surgical experience.
+Because of the large volume of patients seen in the Wilmer Eye Institute, residents have the opportunity to see a variety of cases and gain extensive surgical experience.
 Second-year residents perform complicated surgeries such as open globe repairs much more frequently than residents in other programs.

 The Wills Eye Hospital is part of the Jefferson Health System in Philadelphia, Pennsylvania.
 Jefferson Health is the sixth-largest medical system in the US, translating into a large volume of patients, diverse research opportunities, and expertly trained faculty for ophthalmology residents.
 This program has been around for 185 years, with the first ophthalmology-trained physician arriving at this hospital in 1839.